 Emergencies

-The _____ School District/ Public Schools is committed to having current safe school plans and procedures in place to maximize safety for all students and staff.
+The district is committed to having current safe school plans and procedures in place to maximize safety for all students and staff.
 A commitment to safety enables teaching and learning.
-The istrict and its schools shall develop comprehensive all-hazard emergency operations plans that address prevention, mitigation, preparedness, response, and recovery strategies.
+The district and its schools shall develop comprehensive all-hazard emergency operations plans that address prevention, mitigation, preparedness, response, and recovery strategies.

 District and school plans shall:

 Include required school safety policies and procedures;

+Address emergency mitigation, preparedness, response, and recovery;

-Include provisions for the special needs of staff and students;
+Include provisions for assisting and communicating with students and staff, including those with special needs or disabilities;

+Include a family-student reunification plan, including procedures for communicating the reunification plan to staff, students, families, and emergency responders;

+Use the training guidance provided by the Washington emergency management division of the state military department in collaboration with the state school safety center in the office of the superintendent of public instruction, established under RCW 28A.300.630, and the school safety and student well-being advisory committee, established under RCW 28A.300.635;

 Require the building principal to be certified on the incident command system;

-Consider community use of school facilities in emergencies;
+Consider how school facilities may be used as a community asset in the event of a community-wide emergency; and

+Set guidelines for requesting city or county law enforcement agencies, local fire departments, emergency service providers, and county emergency management agencies to meet with the district and participate in safety-related drills.

+To the extent that funds are available, the district will to the following annually:

-Be annually review ed with emergency response agencies;
+Review and update the safe school plans in collaboration with emergency response agencies;

-Conduct inventory of all hazardous materials;
+Conduct an inventory of all hazardous materials;

-Identify all staff members who are trained on the national incident management system and the incident command system ;
+Identify all staff members who are trained on the national incident management system, trained on the incident command system, or are certified on the incident command system;

-Collaborate with community agencies to update emergency first aid procedures, including training, use, funding, and placement of public access automated external defibrillators (AEDs);

-Identify school transportation procedures for evacuation ;
+Identify school transportation procedures for evacuation, to include bus staging areas, evacuation routes, communication systems, parent-student reunification sites, and secondary transportation agreements; and

-Provide information to all staff on the use of emergency supplies and alert procedures;
+Provide information to all staff on the use of emergency supplies and alert procedures.

-Annually record and report information and activities required in subsection 28A.320.125

 Drills